registrs/json-schema-validator/README.md

 ## Startup

 At project directory run command (runs on port 8090).
-Database (SQLLite) will and initial schema will be created after startup automatically.
+Database (SQLite) will and initial schema will be created after startup automatically.
 ```bash
 sbt run
 ```